MadeByMike/madebymike/_posts/2014-9-10-understanding-flexbox.md

 ###Increasing the size of flex items (flex-growing)

 When the combined size of all the flex items is less than their container, the remaining space is distributed amongst all the items.
 The flex-grow attribute is used to determine how the remaining space should be allocated.
-To work out how much space is allocated to each item, take the ratio of the item's flex-grow value, over the total of all the other flex-grow values in the same container and times this by the space remaining.
+To work out how much space is allocated to each item, take the ratio of the item's flex-grow value, over the total of all the other flex-grow values in the same container and multiply this by the space remaining.
 Here is an example:

 <div id="example-static-flex-1" class="flex-container">
 	<div class="flex-item flex-item-1">Item 1</div>